BunnyEncoder20/obsidian_vault/cool-tech-stuff/Go Lang.md

 ### Concurrent Writing

-when concurrent tasks are writing to the same variable there will be some unexpected results obviously.
+When concurrent tasks are writing to the same variable there will be some unexpected results obviously.
 This will lead to corrupted and missing data

 To tackle this we use the `mutex` (mutually exclusive lock) from the sync package.
 This makes it so that only one concurrent process gets to handle the common data structure:
 - `m.lock()` to lock the data structure